noodles/WappalyzerTesting/AstraThemeTesting.md

       }
 ```

-Results when tested against a list of Astra WP sites:
+This [script](https://github.com/noodles/WappalyzerTesting/blob/main/astraScraper.js) was used to generate a list of Astra WP URLs from this [Astra Wordpress Theme Examples site](https://winningwp.com/astra-wordpress-theme-examples/).
+When tested using the code above, the following was detected:

 | URL | Theme | Version |